kkreuning/rabo.dev/docs/developer-tools/webhooks/accepting-events/types-of-events.md

 # Types of events

-Whenever Rabo Smart Pay delivers an event, the HTTP request to your server will include an `x-smartpay-event-type` containing the, well, type of the event.
+Whenever Rabo Smart Pay delivers an event, the HTTP request to your server will include an `X-SmartPay-Event-Type` containing the, well, type of the event.

 Which events are delivered to which destinations is managed through